 [1].
 M0215 is used to improve rate control performance, the compared anchor is VTM3.0 with default RC.
 Thus, the coding performance cannot be directly compared with other listed CNN tools.

-[2].
-M0159 uses online training, so the total time for encoding a new sequence is EncT + Training Time.

 Besides, in JVET-L1006[7], a template table is provided, and each AHG9 related document is encouraged to report the neural network information according to the template, including the information in training stage and inference stage.
 When integrating the network into the video coding codec, the parameters in inference stage can directly affect the codec, that is to say, we may also get the complexity and memory usage estimation from that.
 Thus, in this informational document, the collected information in inference stage is listed, as Table 3 shows.
 Currently, the information that related documents have not provided is marked as “-”.

 Table 3 List of the neural network information in inference stage.